obfuscar/docs/support/faq.rst

 How to analyze exception call stack if obfuscated?
 ---------------------------------------------------
 Obfuscation replaces class and method names so that exception call stacks would be difficult to read.

 But there is
 `a separate open source project called ObfuscarMappingParser <https://github.com/BrokenEvent/ObfuscarMappingParser>`_ to address the challenge.

+.. warning:: There is no affliation between Obfuscar and ObfuscarMappingParser.
+   So, if you hit any issues with ObfuscarMappingParser please report to its own authors.

 Related Resources
 -----------------